-For Sustainable Society it is important to be strongly embedded within the scientific community.
+For the Agricola School it is important to be strongly embedded within the scientific community.
 Therefore we have established a Scientific Council with members from different faculties of the University of Groningen.
 They function as:

-- An advisory board in further developing Sustainable Society within the UG.
+An advisory board in further developing the Agricola School within the UG.
 They bring expert knowledge from their academic discipline to the internal UG debates with the intend to link their field to wider societal challenges under our umbrella.

 Expertise: Sociology of migration, relational sociology, social network analysis, social inequalities, transnational social protection, internationalization of education